Koha-Community/kohadocs/source/systempreferences.rst

 ISBD
 ^^^^^^^^^^^^^^^^^^^^

-Default: See :ref:`ISBD view configuration
+Default: See `ISBD view configuration
 <https://wiki.koha-community.org/wiki/ISBD_view_configuration>` on the wiki.

 Asks: Use the following as the ISBD template: